MEET THE TEAM

 I first became interested in scientific research during my BSc at the University of British Columbia while volunteering in a research lab.
 I was always fascinated by the brain and brain diseases and quickly realized that I love research.
 At the time I was trying to develop strategies for delivery of therapeutics across the blood brain barrier in Sandhoff and Tay-Sachs diseases, devastating, fatal neurodegenerative disorders that primarily affect young children.
 After my BSc, I worked as a research technician in Dr. Michael Hayden’s lab researching the adult-onset neurodegenerative disease, Huntington disease (HD).
 There, I became fascinated with how the protein-lipid modification known as palmitoylation regulates protein trafficking in neurons and how that goes wrong in neurological disorders.
 I quickly decided that I wanted to pursue a PhD with Dr. Hayden investigating the role palmitoylation plays in HD and identified the Huntingtin palmitoylating enzyme ZDHHC17 as an essential protein crucial for neuronal integrity.
 This led to a postdoctoral fellowship in the lab of Dr. Gareth Thomas in Philadelphia.
 During my postdoc I combined biochemical and cell biological studies with viral-mediated approaches in neurons to identify a new role for palmitoylation in targeting voltage-gated potassium ion channels to the neuronal axon initial segment, the site of action potential initiation.
 I joined the Department of Molecular and Cellular Biology at the University of Guelph June 2020.

-Andrey Petropavlovskiy (he/him/his) – PhD Student
+Andrey Petropavlovskiy (he/him/his) – PhD Candidate

 Charlotte Townsend (she/her/hers) – PhD Candidate